elonguepee/devOpsCheatSheets/terraform/terraform-cheat-sheet.md

 Terraform coding is done declaratively.
 Instead of saying how to do create infrastructure, you specify what infrastructure you would like and terraform creates it.

 #### Provider
 Plugins that allow Terraform to talk to specific APIs.
-AWS, Azure, etc.
+AWS, Azure, etc. When a resource is being declared, the provider is usually the value before the underscore

 #### Terraform variables file
 Terraform automatically looks for a variables file called terraform.tfvars